rjrodger/gubu/README.md

 ##### Object Values

-You can define a general shape for all non-explicit object values using the shape builder [Value](#value-builder):
+You can define a general shape for all non-explicit object values using the [Value](#value-builder) shape builder:

 ```
 const { Value } = Gubu

 let shape = Gubu(Value(String, {
   a: 123,
 }))

-// All new properties must be a String
+// All non-explicit properties must be a String
 shape({ a: 11, b: 'abc' }) // b is a string
 shape({ c: 'foo', d: 'bar' }) // c and d are strings